mdfarragher/DSC/BinaryClassification/DiabetesDetection/README.md

 But there's a weird thing about the Pima: they have the highest reported prevalence of diabetes of any population in the world.
 Their diabetes is exclusively type 2 diabetes, with no evidence of type 1 diabetes, even in very young children with an early onset of the disease.

-This suggests that the Pima carry a specific gene mutation that makes them extremely susceptive to Diabetes.
+This suggests that the Pima carry a specific gene mutation that makes them extremely susceptive to diabetes.
 The tribe has been the focus of many medical studies over the years.

 In this case study, you're going to participate in one of these medical studies.
 You will build an app that loads a dataset of Pima medical records and tries to predict from the data who has diabetes and who has not.

 How accurate will your app be?
-Do you think you will be able to correctly predict every single Diabetes case?
+Do you think you will be able to correctly predict every single diabetes case?

 That's for you to find out!